 Plan on 4-6 hours at the clinic for your abortion appointment.
 Medication abortion appointments generally take a little less time than in-clinic procedures.

-From five weeks from the first day of your last period up until the first day of the ninth week, medication abortion is an option.
+From five weeks from the first day of your last period up until the first day of the eleventh week, medication abortion is an option.
 You take an oral dose of Mifeprex, a medication that ends your pregnancy.

 You will also be given a second medication, misoprostol, to use at home anytime between 8-72 hours after taking the first medication.
 Misoprostol completes the abortion process.
 This medication causes your body to expel the pregnancy, with expected side effects of bleeding and cramps that occur within three to five hours of taking the medication.